raspberrypilearning/paint-box/en/step_3.md

 set pen color to [#00CC44]
 ```

-To set the pencil to colour to green, click the coloured box in the `set pen color`{:class="blockpen"} block, and click on the green sprite to choose the same colour green as your pencil colour.
+To set the pencil to colour to green, click the coloured square in the `set pen color`{:class="blockpen"} block, and then click on the green square sprite.
 --- /task ---

+Then to a similar thing so that you can switch the pencil colour to blue.

 --- task ---
-You can now do the same for the blue pencil icon: add this code to the blue square sprite:
+Click on the blue square sprite and add this code:

 ![blue_square](images/blue_square.png)
 ```blocks